samooth/spacebee/README.md

 #### `db.core`

-The underlying Hypercore backing this bee.
+The underlying Spacecore backing this bee.

 #### `db.version`